- Advising and Declaring

 1. Does not properly attribute words or idea to a source.
 That is, even if you’re not quoting directly from a book you’ve read—a book that’s helped you formulate ideas for your paper—you should nevertheless footnote a book at the point in the text where that other author’s ideas helped shape your own essay.
 If pivotal terms or crucial turns in your argument derive to a significant extent from a conversation with a colleague or a point made in class, you should cite that conversation or class.
 If you look in the “Acknowledgements” section of almost any academic book (or in the footnotes of many academic articles), you will find models for occasions when this kind of citation is required.
 Acknowledgements signal that our ideas have grown from our work within a community.
 To fail to acknowledge the context for our ideas is in part to weaken that community.

 3. Cites, with quotation marks, portions of another author’s work, but uses more of that work without quotation marks and without attribution.
 This instance is the most common kind of plagiarism.
 If you’re taking material form a source and rehashing it slightly, but not giving citation for that rephrased materials, you’re still plagiarizing the work you’re representing as your own.
 If you citeand surround with quotation marks only some of the words you’ve taken from a source, you also commit plagiarism, since you’re taking words from another without fully acknowledging the extent of your borrowing.
-In an era of computer communities (on the internet and the World Wide Web), the whole idea of intellectual property is changing: cutting and pasting without acknowledgement may be more the norm than the exception.
+In an era of computer communities, the whole idea of intellectual property is changing: cutting and pasting without acknowledgement may be more the norm than the exception.
 Turning to an electronic source rather than a printed source does not change the rules of citation and acknowledgement when you are submitting an essay for a course however.
 When you turn in a paper for a course, you are entering a research community that is still quite strict about attribution and use of material and ideas form others.

 5. Steals a paper from another student and then submits that paper as coursework.